ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 ## Autopartitioning {#autopartitioning}

-Total topic throughput is defined by count of partitions in this topic and throughput of each partition.
-Count of partitions and throughput of every partition are defined at the moment of the topic creation.
-If maximum required write speed to a topic is unknown when it is created, you can use autopartitioning to scale this topic automatically.
-If you switch on autopartitioning up on any topic then count of partitions in this topic will be increased automatically if write speed increases (see [Autopartitioning modes](#autopartitioning_modes)).
+Total topic throughput is determined by the number of partitions in the topic and the throughput of each partition.
+The number of partitions and the throughput of each partition are set at the time of topic creation.
+If the maximum required write speed for a topic is unknown at the creation time, autopartitioning allows the topic to be scaled automatically.
+If autopartitioning is enabled for a topic, the number of partitions will increase automatically as the write speed increases (see [Autopartitioning modes](#autopartitioning_modes)).

 ### Guarantees {#autopartitioning_guarantee}